• Skip to primary navigation

 The original key and keyhole insides (?) were missing so the door wouldn’t stay closed and I needed to come up with a plan for a door latch.

-I filled the key hole and other hole with wood putty thinking I would need to drill new holes for the new latch.
+I filled the keyhole and the other hole with wood putty thinking I would need to drill new holes for the new latch.

-The paint is a custom mix by me.
+The paint color I decided on is a custom mix by me.
 I used Miss Lillian’s No-Wax Chock paint and combined two colors.
-The Industrial color I painted the sewing machine cabinet was definitely black and I wanted to give the black paint just a hint of brown to cut the blue/black color.
+The Industrial paint color I painted the sewing machine cabinet was definitely black and I wanted to give the black paint just a hint of brown to cut the blue/black color.

-I can’t tell you the ratio of French Roast to Industrial because as usual I didn’t measure anything.
-I just mixed a little French Roast bit by bit into the jar of Industrial until I got the color I wanted.
-I wiped a sample of the paint onto a paint stick to see the color as I mixed.
+I added French Roast Chock Paint to the Industrial color and I can’t tell you the ratio of French Roast to Industrial because as usual, I didn’t measure anything.
+Mixing the French Roast color bit by bit into the jar of the Industrial color was the best way for me to get the color I was looking for.
+I wiped a sample of the paint onto a paint stick as I mixed the colors together until I had the perfect color.

-I always use a paint brush and brush away the bits of paint and wood from the sanding.
+I always use a paintbrush to brush away the bits of paint and wood from the sanding.

 Then I use a tack cloth to wipe the remaining loose paint from the furniture.